RustoMCSpit/awesome-linux-clap-list/README.md

 Please note, some of the below are experiencing GUI bugs and do not work perfectly!
 The vast majority do work, only AIDA-X. Cardinal, and Octasine are currently broken on Linux but function fine on Windows.

-All of the below plugins also work for Windows.
-For Windows users, I would also advise looking at https://github.com/sdatkinson/NeuralAmpModelerPlugin https://github.com/DamRsn/NeuralNote and https://tonehunt.org (tonehunt is no longer FOSS but it's only a website)
+All of the below plugins also work for Windows. _For Windows users, I would also advise looking at https://github.com/sdatkinson/NeuralAmpModelerPlugin https://github.com/DamRsn/NeuralNote and https://tonehunt.org (tonehunt is no longer FOSS but it's only a website)_

-These are also interesting projects https://github.com/moddevices/mod-desktop https://github.com/sonic-visualiser/tony https://github.com/sonic-visualiser/sonic-visualiser

 Also, download this: https://github.com/ldrolez/free-midi-chords If you want realistic sounding instruments, look for .sfz samples and download [sfizz](https://github.com/sfztools/sfizz) (no .clap).
 Synths will never get you realistic sounding instruments, you NEED samples.